 Gentle dog euthanasia at home allows you to say goodbye as your dog goes to sleep peacefully in familiar surroundings with the family he loves.
 There’s no stress or pressure as the procedure begins – the first gentle injection will make your dog gradually drift off to sleep before the second injection is given intravenously through the front leg, or by catheter through the back leg.

 You can make your own arrangements with regards to your dog’s burial or cremation, but you may prefer Cloud 9 Vets to discuss the options and take care of it for you.
-All services are provided handled with care and respect and documentation is supplied.
+We provide all services with care and respect and we also provide documentation.

-The cremating process will end with the ashes being collected, cooled, and passed through a cremulator that creates a fine ash.
+The cremating process ends with collecting the ashes, cooling them, and passing them through a cremulator that creates a fine ash.
 You can choose to take the ashes with you or have them spread in the grounds of the Chapel of Rest.

-Grieving after euthanasia of your dog is a painful process as you struggle with the question of did I put my dog to sleep too early?
+Grieving after your dog’s euthanasia is painful process as you struggle with questions over your decision.
 Losing a beloved companion is heart-rending and can have a direct impact on your physical and mental health.

-Everyone grieves differently and the pain you feel may be deeper and sharper than anticipated if you’re constantly asking yourself did I put my dog down too soon?
+Everyone grieves differently and the pain you feel may be deeper and sharper than you anticipate.
 You may go through stages of denial, anger, and depression before the final acceptance.

-Make sure you get support from your family and friends, from others who have experienced your situation and loss, or from social support networks or therapists.
+Make sure you get support from your family and friends with experience of your situation and loss.
+Alternatively, try social support networks or therapists.
 With time you’ll be able to learn coping strategies to help you return to a normal life without your dog.

-You’ll never forget your best friend and there are simple ways to honour treasured memories by:
+You’ll never forget your best friend and there are simple ways you can honour treasured memories by: